johnterrys/AirlineTicketOffice/README.md

 ![alt text](https://img.shields.io/badge/Platform-WINDOWS%20XP%20or%20above-blue.svg)
 ![alt text](https://img.shields.io/badge/Dependencies-MVVM%20Light%3A%20v5.3%20%7C%20EF%20v6.1%20%7C%20internet%20connection%20required-blue.svg)

 ### ***RUN THE APPLICATION***

 >#### The steps to start the application are as follows:

-> - Download this zip and extract it to desired location
+> - Download this zip and extract it to desired location.
-> - Run 'AirlineTicketOffice.sln' using Visual Studio(internet connection required - for installation 'MVVM Light Toolkit ' and 'Entity Framwork')
+> - Run 'AirlineTicketOffice.sln' using Visual Studio (internet connection required - for installation 'MVVM Light Toolkit ' and 'Entity Framwork').
-> - In 'AirlineTicketOffice.Main' project open file 'AirlineTicketOffice_Create_T-SQL_DB.sql'(folder 'Docs')
+> - In 'AirlineTicketOffice.Main' project open file 'AirlineTicketOffice_Create_T-SQL_DB.sql' (folder 'Docs').
-> - In this file on line 21 and 23, replace the path 'FILENAME' to desired(Sample:FILENAME = N'D:\DATABASE\AirlineTicketOffice.mdf').
-You can not change the name('AirlineTicketOffice.mdf' and 'AirlineTicketOffice_log.ldf') of the database.
+> - In this file on line 21 and 23, replace the path 'FILENAME' to desired (Sample: FILENAME = N'D:\DATABASE\AirlineTicketOffice.mdf').
+You can not change the name ('AirlineTicketOffice.mdf' and 'AirlineTicketOffice_log.ldf') of the database.
 If path on the disk 'C:' - you need to run VS with administrator rights.
-> - Create database: run 'AirlineTicketOffice_Create_T-SQL_DB.sql' in 'new query'.
+> - Create database: run 'AirlineTicketOffice_Create_T-SQL_DB.sql' in 'new query' via SSMS sql server or VS.
-> - By default, connectionString = "data source=(localdb)\MSSQLLocalDB;...".
-If need - replace 'source to required'.
+> - By default, connectionString="data source=(localdb)\MSSQLLocalDB;...".
+If need - replace 'source' to required in app.config (AirlineTicketOffice.Main project).